-Rent expenses are deductible to the price that they are incurred for the purpose of producing rental income.
+Rent expenses are deductible from the price that they are incurred for the purpose of producing rental income.

 Sometimes, rental expenses can be deductible for periods even when the property is not being rented out.